-The Libin Cardiovascular Institute of Alberta recognized a need for a formal program in cardiovascular health that focuses on sex and gender.
-Libin members are investigating women’s health from infancy to older adulthood, with an initial focus on pregnancy to menopause.
+In 2019, the Libin Cardiovascular Institute introduced CV & Me, a formal program in women’s cardiovascular health that focuses on research, education and clinical care.
+Libin members are committed to positively changing women’s health from infancy to older adulthood, with an initial focus on pregnancy to menopause.

-The Libin's goal is that by 2024, our institute will be recognized internationally as a leading centre for women’s cardiovascular health research, training and care.
+The Libin Institute's goal is that we will be recognized internationally as a leading center for women’s cardiovascular health research, training and care.

-In partnership with several community organizations and foundations, the Institute will also undertake robust outreach to the Calgary community to raise awareness about women’s cardiovascular disease, the risks, symptoms and recovery.
+In partnership with several community organizations and foundations, we will undertake robust outreach to the Calgary community to raise awareness about women’s cardiovascular disease, the risks, symptoms and recovery.
 Concurrent with our local and national strategy, we will reach out globally to attract, retain and enable world-class expertise at the Libin Cardiovascular Institute.

 Support Women’s Cardiovascular Health

 One person can make a significant difference.